adalidcht/University/pattern_recognition/README.md

-Machine learning algorithms to automatically recognize patterns and regularities in data.
+Algorithms to automatically recognize patterns and regularities in data.